nedap/mysql-binuuid-rails/README.md

 you 64 bytes.
 And that's a lot, if you think about the fact that a UUID is only 128 bits.

-Being 128 bits, a UUID first precisely in a column of 16 bytes.
+Being 128 bits, a UUID fits precisely in a column of 16 bytes.
 Though it won't be really readable it sure saves up a lot of space and it's only 4x bigger than a 32-bit integer, or 2x bigger than a 64-bit integer.